Contact%20dermatitis Signs and Symptoms

 - Initially, lesions appear on the cutaneous site of principal exposure; may spread to other more distant sites due to contact or autosensitization

-- Lesions are typically asymmetrical & unilateral
+- Lesions are typically asymmetrical, ill-defined and unilateral

 - Patch test shows reaction to allergen